dart-lang/language/working/declaring-constructors/feature-specification.md

         *   If P is `final`, then the instance field is also `final`.

-        *   Any doc comments and metadata annotations on P are also copied to F.
+        *   Any doc comments and metadata annotations on P are also applied to
-            *For example, a user could mark the parameter `@override` if the the implicitly declared field overrides an inherited getter.
+            F. *For example, a user could mark the parameter `@override` if the the implicitly declared field overrides an inherited getter.
 If a user wants to document the instance field induced by a field parameter, they can do so by putting a doc comment on the parameter.*

-        *   P comes an initializing formal that initializes F.
+        *   P now behaves like an initializing formal that initializes F.

     *Note that a declaring constructor doesn't have to have any field parameters.
 A user still may want to use the feature just to use `this`